getbouncer/scan-framework-android/docs/develop.md

 ## Dependencies

-scan-framework requires kotlin coroutine libraries for handling concurrency.
-Note that your app does not need to be written in kotlin to work with scan-framework; The [demo app](https://github.com/getbouncer/cardscan-demo-android) is written in Java.
+This library requires kotlin coroutine libraries for handling concurrency.
+Note that your app does not need to be written in kotlin to work with this library; The [demo app](https://github.com/getbouncer/cardscan-demo-android) is written in Java.

 ## Architecture

-For an overview of the architecture and design of the scan-framework, see the [architecture documentation](architecture.md).
+For an overview of the architecture and design of the scan framework, see the [architecture documentation](https://github.com/getbouncer/scan-framework-android/tree/master/docs/architecture.md).

 ## Building